tarof429/stuckathome/golang/README.md

 	}
 }
 ```
 We can use the range function to iterate through an array without computing its length.
+The syntax is:

 ```go
 	...